panoptic-labs/docs/docs/panoptic-protocol/design.md

 ```

-If the pool utyilization decreases below 10%, then the pool likely has low trading activity and the liquitidy providers will receive a lower return on their investments.
+If the pool utilization decreases below 10%, then the pool likely has low trading activity and the liquidity providers will receive a lower return on their investments.
 To compensate for this, the commission rate is increased to 60bps, and the collateralization ratio for selling new options is at its minimum (20% of notional).
 ```solidity
 -Example 3: poolUtilization = 10% (favors selling)